Inverse Design of Amorphous Materials with Targeted Properties: Discussion

 While AMDEN is an important step towards the inverse design of amorphous materials, many challenges remain.
 Our proposed HMC denoising process is able to circumvent the limitation of the traditional approach in generating relaxed structures, but it comes with a significant computational cost.
 During training, backpropagation has to be performed twice, i.e., first to derive the score function from the noise energy, and second to update the weights of the denoiser network.
 Similarly, inference cost is increased as many evaluations of the model are required for each HMC update.
 Potential solutions include shrinking the model size through neural network quantization techniques~\cite{DBLP:conf/cvpr/JacobKCZTHAK18} or employing shallower architectures, but these approaches may compromise model expressivity and generation performance.
-Another factor hindering computational efficiency is that the model is not guaranteed to generate charge-balanced samples due to the stochastic nature of generative models.
-This may necessitate that multiple sampling rounds are performed to obtain perfectly charge-balanced samples.
-Guiding generative models with charge balance--a non-differentiable target--presents challenges, but we note that recent progress has been made in this area~\cite{DBLP:conf/icml/HuangGLHZSGOY24,DBLP:conf/iclr/YehLC25}.
+Another factor hindering computational efficiency is that the model is not guaranteed to generate stoichiometrically balanced samples due to the stochastic nature of generative models.
+As reported in Supplemental Section~6 and Table~S1, the valid fraction ranges from about 1--2\% for the MEG dataset to about 5--6\% for \ch{SiO2}, which may necessitate generating a larger pool of candidates when strict stoichiometric balance is required.
+However, recent constrained sampling techniques such as physics-constrained flow matching~\cite{utkarsh2025physics} can enforce stoichiometric balance at inference time with negligible computational overhead and without retraining, and any remaining residual can be corrected by discrete search algorithms that find the minimum-cost set of element swaps.
+Despite the increased per-sample cost of HMC denoising, generating a single MEG sample (${\sim}800$ atoms) takes approximately 1\,min on an NVIDIA A100 GPU, compared to 2.5--3.5\,hours for the corresponding LAMMPS melt--quench on a single CPU core.
+More broadly, the primary advantage of the inverse design approach lies in accelerating the design loop, i.e., AMDEN directly generates structures conditioned on target properties, avoiding exhaustive trial-and-error exploration of the design space.

 Finally, the biggest challenge that needs to be addressed is a lack of high-quality training data.
 Recently, significant progress has been made in the generation and curation of large datasets suitable for training generative models for crystalline materials~\cite{jain2013commentary, saal2013materials, barroso2024open}.
 Unfortunately, the situation for amorphous materials is currently much less developed.
 This discrepancy can at least in parts be ascribed to the higher computation resources required for simulating amorphous materials on the DFT level.
 Larger unit cells are required to represent the medium-range order and many MD time steps are needed to adequately equilibrate the structures during a melt--quench simulation.
 Additionally, the dependence of the materials structure on the thermal history limits the compatibility between datasets from different sources (e.g., MD simulations vs. experiments) and promotes application specific but incompatible simulation workflows.
 However, with increasing interest in glasses and other amorphous materials, efforts are being made to establish consistent simulation workflows that enable the generation of large datasets of amorphous materials~\cite{zheng2024ab}.